This email mini-course is an excerpt from Android Design Patterns: Interaction Design Solutions for Developers (Wiley 2013).

 You’ll learn how mobile design for Android 4.x is different from iOS:

 The AutoTrader app is a typical example of a straight port, which is to say that it is basically an iOS app that was quickly and minimally made to work for Android.
-This 10-part mini-course will show you how to redesign this app for Android 4.x (Ice Cream Sandwich and Jelly Bean).
+This 8-part mini-course will show you how to redesign this app for Android 4.x (Ice Cream Sandwich and Jelly Bean).

-You’ll learn Android 4.x Design Patterns, Get Source Code and Mini-Apps:
+You’ll learn Android 4.x Design Patterns:

 Finish up the AutoTrader redesign with picking the right pattern to use and get a sample of the 58 design patterns and 12 anti-patterns from Android Design Patterns: Interaction Design Solutions for Developers (Wiley 2013).
 Complete with source code walk-through and downloadable mini-app of 2 experimental patterns.